betaHi/copilot-bridge/README.md

 This is a Codex client-side metadata warning, not a bridge routing failure.
 Requests can still complete through the bridge.

-For 1m model, upstream still enforces a 1,000,000-token prompt limit (about 900k succeeds; around 1,000,046 is rejected as too long).
+For 1M models, upstream still enforces a 1,000,000-token prompt limit (about 900k succeeds; around 1,000,046 is rejected as too long).

 ## Configure Claude Code